brujoand/blog.brujordet.no/content/post/devops/Building-a-delivery-platform.md

 because our users weren't getting the right help.

 Our solution was to create a unified Help Center.
-It was basically just a confluence page with form to create a ticket in a unified Jira project.
+It was basically just a confluence page with form to create a ticket in a Jira project.
+But it gave our users a single point of entry.
+No need to guess where a ticket should be directed.
 The ticket followed a template asking some key questions which would give the person on call for the Help Center enough information to route it to the relevant team.
 Serving on rotation for a help center like this isn't glorious, but it solves a lot of problems, and it makes the user experience